tanin47/tanin47.github.io/_posts/2019-12-08-tests-for-timezones.md

 Even if we use a great timezone library like `tzinfo`, a bug might still happen.
 That's exactly what happened to me.

 I was building a graph whose x axis is of day frequency.
 Our database stored data in UTC.
-Since I wanted the days to be in accordance with local timezone, what I did was iterating through days's boundaries in local time and converting each boundary to UTC time.
+Since I wanted the days to be in accordance with local timezone, what I did was iterating through days' boundaries in local time and converting each boundary to UTC time.
 For example:

 ```
 2019-03-09 00:00:00 America/Los_Angeles -> 2019-03-09 08:00:00 UTC